Electrostatics/electrostatics.github.io/docs/pdb2pqr-installation.md

 <h3>Overview</h3>

-<p>Installation on most systems is rather straightforward - as the bulk of the PDB2PQR code is written in Python, the PDB2PQR code itself is architecture/compiler independent.
+<p>If you choose to install PDB2PQR locally rather than accessing the Web Server, installation on most systems is rather straightforward.
+The bulk of the PDB2PQR code is written in Python and the PDB2PQR code itself is architecture/compiler independent.
 PDB2PQR has been tested using Python versions 2.6 through 2.7 - problems will occur with other versions.

 If you would like to enable pdb2pka or ligand support, then you must have <a href="http://numpy.scipy.org/">Numpy</a> installed.</p>